Valloric/statblock5e/README.md

 A Web Component statblock for D&D 5E
 ====================================

-Statblock5e provides an easy way to display a statblock that looks almost exactly like the statblocks from the 5th edition D&D Monster Manual.
+Statblock5e provides an easy way to display a creature statblock that looks almost exactly like the statblocks from the 5th edition D&D Monster Manual.

 <div align="center">
   <img src="http://i.imgur.com/qxI9G6n.png" />